 They then perform at the Engadine High Dance Showcase Evening at the end of the year.

+Not running in 2020 due to COVID.
 Years 5 and 6 students love to indulge in Drama and our Drama teachers enjoy running workshops with them in Term 3 each year.
 Our Drama staff visit each local primary school on request and run sessions which can be later used by primary teachers.

+Not running in 2020 due to COVID.
 After receiving expressions of interest, the history staff visit all interested schools to deliver a show stopping, one hour interactive seminar, full of relevant and exciting activities to bring history alive.
 Some of these activities include solving detective mysteries, a mock archaeology activity and an Ancient Egypt primer, including mummification.

 Year 6 Enrichment Course

+Not running in 2020 due to COVID.
 Identified Year 6 Gifted and Talented students participate in a weekly series of workshops at Engadine High School during Term 2.
 The program caters for gifted children by providing challenging activities which will broaden their perspective on learning.

 Each Wednesday, these young students participate in a series of workshops that will enable them to be immersed in particular topics and mini-projects including in science, archaeology, literature and the humanities.